About Redlands Archives

 A Draft Register of Students, 1884 – 1945 listing alumni who attended College for Girls and Redlands before 1946 has been compiled incorporating all the known students who attended the school.
 It includes years at school, references in the school magazines and prize lists, and in any photographs held in the collection, family connections to current and past students and also biographical information about after school careers where known.
 It is an invaluable resource for biographers and family historians and is constantly being updated.

-Redlands Archives is managed by a professional archivist and located in Montford Place, Cremorne next to the Military Road campus.
+Redlands Archives is managed by a professional archivist and located in Monford Place, Cremorne, part of the Military Road (Senior) Campus.
 Donations to the collection are most welcome.

 Opening hours are 10am to 4pm – Monday, Thursday and Friday.